mike-fabian/ibus-typing-booster/content/docs/user/index.md

 would need to press a key to enable a suggestion but all such keys have been removed from the “enable_lookup” command.
 So candidate lists are never shown, just like in ibus-m17n.

+Binding the command “commit_and_forward_key” to the key “Left” also makes the behaviour more similar to ibus-m17n, by default “Left” does not commit but move the cursor left into the preedit.

 No user input is recorded because of enabling the option “Off the record mode”.
 Recording user input would be useless because stuff